coastwatch-training/CoastWatch-Tutorials/calculate-seaice-extent/R/sea_ice_extent.md

 ## Background

-The sea ice cover is one of the key components of the polar ecological and climatological research.
+Sea ice cover measurements are key to polar ecological and climatological research.
 This measurement has gained attention because of the recent decrease in the Arctic sea ice cover.
-Satellite observations are a key tool in tracking sea ice cover, providing continuous global coverage extending back to 1978.
+Satellite observations are essential for tracking sea ice cover, providing continuous global coverage extending back to 1978.
 Typically, sea ice cover is reported as sea ice concentration, which is the percent areal coverage of ice within a grid cell.
 Depending on the application, additional parameters of interest can be calculated from sea ice cover:

-- **Sea ice area** - the sum of the product of ice concentration and area of all grid cells with at least 15% ice concentration.
+- **Sea ice area** - the sum of the product of ice concentration and area of each grid cell with at least 15% ice concentration.
 - **Sea ice extent** - the sum of the areas of all grid cells with at least 15% ice concentration